If you love hi-fi gear, you won’t love what you’re about to see.

 - Yamaha CR-600 receiver

-- Naim amplifier – coming soon
+- Naim amplifier death – coming soon

 - NAD 218THX power amplifiers + speaker death